Research Placement Rotations

 Christopher Houck: Emotion regulation and its relationship to adolescent health risk behaviors (e.g., sexual risk, partner violence, and substance use) including behavioral interventions to promote ER.

-Barbara Jandasek and Elizabeth McQuaid: Pediatric Cardiology: Program Evaluation and QI focused on assessment and treatment of psychosocial and behavioral health issues amongst youth presenting to Outpatient Cardiology.
+Barbara Jandasek & Elizabeth McQuaid: Pediatric Cardiology: Program Evaluation and QI focused on assessment and treatment of psychosocial and behavioral health issues amongst youth presenting to Outpatient Cardiology.
 Current research includes: 1) standardized assessment, evaluation, and enhancement of behavioral health services in the Pediatric Heart Center, 2) program development (e.g., for parents of children with Congenital Heart Disease),3) Evaluation of Heart Camp.

-Barbara Jandasek and Jack Nassau: Hasbro Children’s Partial Hospitalization Program: Research and Program Evaluation focuses on treatment of children with complex medical and psychiatric diagnoses treated at Hasbro Children’s Partial Hospitalization Program.
+Barbara Jandasek & Jack Nassau: Hasbro Children’s Partial Hospitalization Program: Research and Program Evaluation focuses on treatment of children with complex medical and psychiatric diagnoses treated at Hasbro Children’s Partial Hospitalization Program.
 Current research includes: 1) understanding health care utilization patterns prior and post HCPHP treatment course, 2) program outcomes, and 3) integration of standardized assessment and program outcomes.

 Elissa Jelalian: Adolescent weight control; community-based interventions; and weight gain prevention.